-2.1.1 LOCATION
+2.1 LOCATION

-Locate the unit as close as practical to the liquid being pumped, with a short, direct suction pipe.
+In open systems, locate the unit as close as practical to the liquid being pumped, with a short, direct suction pipe.
 Ensure adequate space is left above and around the unit for operation, maintenance, service and inspection of parts.